 The LL.M. in the American Legal System is not specifically designed for U.S. bar examination preparation; however, after graduation from the program, many of our students sit for the New York bar exam.
 We urge students who are interested in taking a U.S. bar exam to review the Comprehensive Guide to Bar Admission Requirements, which lists the bar eligibility requirements for the 50 states and the District of Columbia.
 This guide is published by the National Conference of Bar Examiners.

 Students interested in sitting for the D.C. bar exam are required to take at least 26 credits in the subjects tested on the D.C. bar exam.
 Please review the complete eligibility requirements on the D.C.
-Bar website and consult with Dean Rosenberg or Assistant Director, Professor Stevenson regarding course selections.
+Bar website and consult with Professor Rosenberg or Professor Stevenson regarding course selections.

 Information about the New York bar is available at www.nybarexam.org.
 Foreign-trained attorneys should pay particular attention to Rule 520.6 of the Court of Appeals for the Admission Attorneys and Counselors at Law and to the pre-LL.M. education requirements.
 Foreign-trained attorneys must submit an evaluation of their foreign credentials up to one-year in advance of sitting for the New York bar exam.

 Although the cost of taking a bar prep course is expensive, they are well worth the money!
 We have found over the past few years that students who choose to save the money and study on their own, usually don’t pass the examination, while those who take the course, do much better.

 Although William & Mary does not offer bar preparation courses, nor endorses any particular company, students are strongly encouraged to research the many bar prep course options.
 Several of the top companies provide on-campus representatives who can help students with their course decisions.